Miscolored/obs-browser-source/README.md

 1. Add Scores To Track appropriate for your game (i.e. crew, impostor or cops, robbers)
 1. Select Fonts, and Colors (note the Score Font options are your system fonts, and may not render as expected across devices (including your OBS browser source))
 1. Click Deploy Score Card Server
+1. Docker.exe popups may be visible for a second while the image is built and container started)

 ## Adding the scorecard as an overlay in OBS
 1. Once deployed, create a new browser source with the following information